pbmanis/acq4-documentation/source/userGuide/devices/CameraDevice.rst

+.. _userDevicesCamera:

 Camera Devices
 ==============

 In ACQ4, a Camera can be any device used for collecting image data.
-Currently this includes support for Photometrics and Q-Imaging cameras, but other types of imaging devices (such as laser scanning imaging hardware) may be included in the future.
-A simulated camera device is also included for testing.
+Currently this includes support for Photometrics and Q-Imaging cameras.
+A simulated camera device is also included for testing purposes.
+In the future, this device class may expand to include scanning laser imaging as well (currently, this is supported through a set of user interface modules instead).

 Cameras support the following features: